Strech/vines-backdoor/README.md

 ## :warning: Attention :warning:

-Never, never use this for client requests, only internal server use
+Never, ever, ever use this for external client authentication.
+This extension is only for internal server use :fire:

 ## Usage